How to get a dog

 Reasons to adopt a dog

 There are always plenty of dogs looking for new homes.
-Most often they are no longer wanted by or able to be cared for by their owners.
+Many are no longer wanted by or able to be cared for by their owners.
 Others may have been rescued from environments where they were not being cared for.

 It can feel very rewarding to adopt a dog and give them a second chance in a loving new home.
 If you are leaning towards getting a puppy, don’t forget to check out adoption centres or breed rescue societies.